 The course aims to develop individuality, creativity, self-reliance, initiative, and the ability to perform in rapidly changing environments as well as increasing competence with research skills and methods which will make graduates highly employable as academics and/or researchers, or enable them to develop an active and sustained practice as designers.

-The MDes Global Design characteristic is that it enables graduates, as well as mid- career and professional practitioners, from within and outside of the discipline of Global Design to negotiate and examine strategies of design for change.
+The MDes Global Design enables graduates, as well as mid-career and professional practitioners from both within and outside the discipline of Global Design to negotiate and examine strategies of design for change.

 All students receive individual PDP tutorials to support employability and life-long learning.
 Students will be expected to maintain learning journals evidencing continuous visual documentation that integrates opportunities for self-reflection in order to help them develop as effective and confident learners.

 At the conclusion of the programme, a very high percentage of MA graduates establish or continue their professional practice, enabled by the links they have made with design studios or organisations associated with the visual arts and design.
 Some elect to continue with their Global Design studies at CSAD by undertaking a PhD.

 Entry Requirements & How to Apply